Skip to content

 • Use ~ for pattern matching, not LIKE.
 The ~ operator uses Python regex syntax.

 • Use SUM(position) for aggregating amounts, not SUM(amount).
 Wrap in COST() to get a numeric total: COST(SUM(position)).
+(This is BQL; the SQL-side CAST(amount AS REAL) convention does not apply here.)

 • Use YEAR(date), MONTH(date) for date parts, not strftime().